simon-v/bchinfo.org/_data/devdocs/en/examples/transactions.md

 `createrawtransaction` and save the returned "hex" raw format signed transaction to a shell variable.

-Even though the transaction is now complete, the Bitcoin Core node we're connected to doesn't know anything about the transaction, nor does any other part of the network.
+Even though the transaction is now complete, the Bitcoin Cash Node node we're connected to doesn't know anything about the transaction, nor does any other part of the network.
 We've created a spend, but we haven't actually spent anything because we could simply unset the